MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureInternalLoadBalancer](./Set-AzureInternalLoadBalancer.md)
-Modifies an internal load balancer configuration in an azure_2 service.
+Modifies an internal load balancer configuration in an Azure service.

 ### [Set-AzureLoadBalancedEndpoint](./Set-AzureLoadBalancedEndpoint.md)
-Modifies all of the endpoints in a load balancer set within an azure_2 service.
+Modifies all of the endpoints in a load balancer set within an Azure service.

 ### [Set-AzureNetworkInterfaceConfig](./Set-AzureNetworkInterfaceConfig.md)